4 Key Differences Between Vulnerability Management and Penetration Testing

 Define Vulnerability Management and Penetration Testing

-Continuous monitoring, such as the 24/7 network monitoring and alert services provided by Cyber Solutions, plays a vital role in this landscape.
+Continuous monitoring, such as the and alert services provided by Cyber Solutions, plays a vital role in this landscape.
 It ensures that suspicious activities are detected and neutralized before they escalate into significant threats, protecting against risks like ransomware and phishing.
 Did you know that effective risk management programs are now adopted by 95% of organizations?
 This statistic underscores the growing recognition of proactive protective measures in cybersecurity.

 The central node represents the overarching theme of cybersecurity.
 The branches show the two main areas of focus: Vulnerability Management and Penetration Testing, with further details on each aspect.
 This layout helps you see how these concepts relate and support each other in enhancing security.